Quantum simulations with multiphoton Fock states: The Schwinger representation: mapping between photonic and spin platforms

-We now show that the spread of the variance of a walker's final position in the Hong-Ou-Mandel CTQW is ballistic.
-To do so, we will perform a mapping from the beam-splitter Hamiltonian to the Schwinger representation of the $\text{su}(2)$ algebra.
-It allows one to associate two quantum-harmonic oscillator modes with spin operators as follows
+It is a well-known fact in the representation theory of groups and algebras that the Lie algebra $\text{su}(2)$ can be represented in terms of annihilation and creation operators of a harmonic oscillator.
+This is known as the Schwinger representation~\cite{Chruscinski2004}.
+It allows one to associate two independent quantum-harmonic oscillator modes with spin operators as follows

 where $S_0$ is the Casimir operator $S_0 (S_0+1) = S_x^2+S_y^2+S_z^2$ and the standard $\text{su}(2)$ commutation relations hold